tywhite14/Planar-Multibody-Simulator/README.md

 - set up GUI application so the user can see the simulation
 - make it work for arbitrary scenarios
 - add more options (more joints, more body types, more customization), play/pause feature
-- let user define a scenario purely from the application UI
+- let user define a scenario purely from the application UI. i.e., drag-and-drop bodies and hotkeys for making joints.
 - let user save and load scenarios
 - implement some sort of real-time plotting functionality (e.g., plot lateral force on a body over time)
 - data logging function (maybe support exporting directly to .mat format for MATLAB post-processing)